Vonng/pigsty/docs/PARAM.md

 Pigsty exposes all Web services through Nginx: Home Page, Grafana, Prometheus, AlertManager, etc..., and other optional tools such as PGWe, Jupyter Lab, Pgadmin, Bytebase ,and other static resource & report such as `pev`, `schemaspy` & `pgbadger`

-This nginx also serves as a local yum repo.
+This nginx also serves as a local yum/apt repo.

 ```yaml